 Let’s face it, humanity has been gambling in one form or another since the time of the Neanderthals.

 We’ve been taking chances like forever and that won’t change anytime soon.
 It’s all part of the human condition.

 We’re hardwired to gamble, hereditary even.
-Much like a survival strategy developed over millenia though I’m certain the RWA didn’t take that into account when drafting their reforms.
+Much like a survival strategy developed over millennia though I’m certain the RWA didn’t take that into account when drafting their reforms.